We Present New Corporate Bond Picks:

 • Since bond funds and ETFs do not trade relative to par value and lack underlying financial metrics, investors cannot assess whether bond funds or ETFs are trading at compelling values.

-No. While there is always excitement around new bond recommendations, as of October 15, 2024, Bondsavvy had 26 corporate bonds rated 'buy' in addition to to 35 rated 'hold.'
+No. While there is always excitement around new bond recommendations, as of February 4, 2025, Bondsavvy had 36 corporate bonds rated 'buy' in addition to over 25 rated 'hold.'
 We have as much conviction in previous recommendations rated 'buy' as we do in brand-new picks.

 We update all buy/sell/hold ratings from previous recommendations each quarter based on the latest issuer financials and bond pricing and yield metrics.
 We provide additional email updates in the case of mergers, tender and exchange offers, and other material events impacting our bond issuers.